null Your easy Brexit solution

 Stating terms & conditions, value, quantity and description of goods.
 Customs duties and valued added tax are calculated based on the value of goods and currency.

 Customs tariff number (HS Code) of the goods

 Description of goods

 Concise description of the goods in local language, including gross/net weight and number/type of packaging.

 Value of goods

-Agree on delivery terms with your business partners, as they define next to the organisation of transportation, who is responsible for the customs clearance and associated costs.
+Agreed delivery terms with your business partners, as they define next to the organisation of transportation, who is responsible for organizing customs clearance and associated costs.

-UK import procedure: Full declaration or CFSP easement
+UK import procedure: Full declaration or Customs Freight Simplified Procedure (CFSP)

-Inform which UK import procedure will be used based on the UK Border Operating Model.
+Inform which UK import procedure will be used based on the UK Border Operating Model (BOM).
 The option needs to be confirmed and initiated prior to the EU export.
-If Kuehne+Nagel is not commissioned to prepare the full import declaration, provide the ENO in the transport order
+If Kuehne+Nagel is not commissioned to prepare the full import declaration, provide the Entry Number (ENO) in the transport order.

 Goods complying with preferential origin based on the trade agreements between the UK and the EU, CH and NO